-- Develop a personal interest in why drama matters and be inspired, moved and changed by studying a broad, coherent, satisfying and worthwhile course of study - Work imaginatively and creatively in collaborative contexts, generating, developing and communicating ideas - Consider and explore the impact of social, historical and cultural influences on drama texts and activities - Reflect and evaluate their own and the work of others - Develop and demonstrate competence in a range of practical, creative and performance skills - Develop a basis for their future role as active citizens in employment and society in general, as well as for the possible study of drama - Actively engage in the process of dramatic study in order to develop as effective and independent learns and as critical and reflective thinkers with enquiring minds
+- Develop transferrable skills necessary for a wide range of careers including ICT, law, politics, HR, business, health care, and journalism. - Develop their ability to work as part of team. - Develop essential skills in oracy, communication, presentation, problem solving, time management, application of ICT, research, discipline, empathy, motivation, and above all, the ability to work independently. - Work imaginatively and creatively in collaborative contexts, generating, developing, and communicating ideas. - Help build self-esteem, self-confidence, and self-awareness. - Consider and explore the impact of social, historical, and cultural influences on drama texts and activities. - Reflect and evaluate their own and the work of others. - Develop and demonstrate competence in a range of practical, creative and performance skills. - Develop a basis for their future role as active citizens in employment and society in general, as well as for the possible study of drama. - Actively engage in the process of dramatic study in order to develop as effective and independent learners and as critical and reflective thinkers with enquiring minds.

-- AO1: Create and develop ideas to communicate meaning for theatrical performance. - AO2: Apply theatrical skills to realise artistic intentions in live performance. - AO3: Demonstrate knowledge and understanding of how drama and theatre is developed and performed. - AO4: Analyse and evaluate their own work and the work of others.
+AO1: Create and develop ideas to communicate meaning for theatrical performance.

+- AO2: Apply theatrical skills to realise artistic intentions in live performance. - AO3: Demonstrate knowledge and understanding of how drama and theatre is developed and performed. - AO4: Analyse and evaluate their own work and the work of others.

-Component 1: Understanding drama - Written Exam (80 marks - 40% of total GCSE) Written exam 1 hour and 45 minutes
+Component 1: Understanding drama - Written exam (80 marks - 40% of total GCSE) Written exam of 1 hour and 45 minutes.

-- Section A: multiple choice (4 marks) - Section B: 4 questions on extract from chosen set play (44 marks) - Section C: 1 question on a live theatre production seen (32 marks) - AO3: "Demonstrate knowledge and understanding of how drama and theatre is developed and performed." - AO4: "Analyse and evaluate their own work and the work of others."

-Component 2: Devising drama (40% of total GCSE)

-Internally assessed and externally moderated by AQA
+- Section A: multiple choice (4 marks). - Section B: 4 questions on extract from chosen set play (44 marks). - Section C: 1 question on a live theatre production seen (32 marks). - AO3: "Demonstrate knowledge and understanding of how drama and theatre is developed and performed." - AO4: "Analyse and evaluate their own work and the work of others."
+Component 2: Devising drama (40% of total GCSE) Internally assessed and externally moderated by AQA.

-- Devised Performance: (20 Marks 10% of total GCSE) - $\checkmark$ Student groups work from a stimulus to create a piece of theatre - ✓ They must contribute as either a performer or designer - ✓ Students will write a STATEMENT OF DRAMATIC INTENTION stating: what style they are working in, what the aims of the piece are and personal aims
+- Devised Performance: (20 Marks 10% of total GCSE) - ✓ Student group work from a stimulus to create a piece of theatre. ✓ They must contribute as either a performer or designer. - ✓ Students will write a STATEMENT OF DRAMATIC INTENTION stating what style, they are working in, what the aims of the piece are and personal aims. - The performance will be internally assessed and externally moderated. - $\checkmark$ Students will be expected to book in for after school rehearsals. - Devising Log: (60 Marks 30% of total GCSE)

-The performance will be internally assessed and externally moderated Students will be expected to book in for after school rehearsals $\checkmark$ Devising Log: (60 Marks - 30% of total GCSE) The Devising Log must comprise of three sections, each marked out of 20 marks: Section 1: Response to a stimulus Section 2: Development and collaboration ✓ Section 3: Analysis and evaluation AO1: "Create and develop ideas to communicate meaning for theatrical performance."
-AO2: "Apply theatrical skills to realise artistic intentions in live performance."
-AO4: "Analyse and evaluate their own work and the work of others."
-Component 3: Texts in practice (20% of total GCSE) Examined by a visiting AQA examiner Performance of TWO extracts: (20%) You will perform two extracts from the same play You will produce a STATEMENT OF DRAMATIC INTENTION Students will be expected to book in for after school rehearsals AO2: "Apply theatrical skills to realise artistic intentions in live performance" NOUGHT
+The Devising Log must comprise of three sections, each marked out of 20 marks: ✓ Section 1: Response to a stimulus.

+- ✓ Section 2: Development and collaboration. - ✓ Section 3: Analysis and evaluation. - AO1: "Create and develop ideas to communicate meaning for theatrical performance." - AO2: "Apply theatrical skills to realise artistic intentions in live performance." - AO4: "Analyse and evaluate their own work and the work of others."
+Component 3: Texts in practice (20% of total GCSE) Examined by a visiting AQA examiner.

+Performance of TWO extracts: (20%)

+- You will perform two extracts from the same play. - You will produce a Statement of Dramatic Intention. - Students will be expected to book in for after school rehearsals. - AO2: "Apply theatrical skills to realise artistic intentions in live performance".